Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework

 It is not a function of any of the previous $\varepsilon_j, j < i$.
 This implies by the definition~\eqref{eq:ZikDef} that

 Here $W_i'$ represents an independent and identically distributed copy of $W_i$.
 Hence,

 It is now clear that for any $\nu > 0$,

 Hence, if the independent sequence $W_i$ satisfies assumption~\ref{eq:Marginal}, then $\norm{\{W\}}_{\psi_{\alpha}, \nu} < \infty$ for all $\nu > 0$, in particular for $\nu = \infty$.
 Therefore, independence corresponds to $\nu = \infty$.
-As $\nu$ decreases to zero, the random vectors become more and more dependent. \end{rem} All our results in this section are based on the following tail bound for maximum of average of functionally dependent averages which is an extension of Theorem 2 of \cite{WuWu16}.
+As $\nu$ decreases to zero, the random vectors become more and more dependent. \end{rem} All our results in this section are based on the following tail bound for the maximum of averages of functionally dependent variables which is an extension of Theorem 2 of \cite{WuWu16}.
 This result is similar to Theorem~\ref{thm:IndependenceTailBound}.
 For this result, define

 \begin{thm} Suppose $Z_1, \ldots, Z_n$ are random vectors in $\mathbb{R}^q$ with a causal representation such as \eqref{eq:CausalProcessVector} with mean zero.
 Assume that for some $\alpha > 0$, and $\nu > 0$,